-Everything Ilene and I know today in 2021 about August’s delivery was not apparent to us in 1999, the year he came into our lives or even for years afterward.
-In fact, it took us sixteen years to piece together the “never event” that occurred in the birth suite.
-To put it another way, we solved the mystery of what happened at his birth two years after his death, and this is one of the stories I tell in A Life Beyond Reason.
+Everything the parents know today in 2022 about August’s delivery was not apparent to them in 1999, the year the boy came into their lives or even for years afterward.
+In fact, it took them sixteen years to piece together the “never event” that occurred in the delivery room.
+They solved the mystery of what happened at August’s birth two years after his death, and this is one of the stories Gabbard tells in A Life Beyond Reason.

-The most important lesson I learned in the process of writing the book is that it isn’t the unexamined life that is not worth living, as Socrates supposedly claimed, but the life without love.
+As a consequence, Gabbard now believes it is not the unexamined life that is not worth living, but the life without love.